OpenText Application Automation Tools

 Service Virtualization svUndeployStep Undeploy a virtual service.

-Pipeline jobs are not supported for Digital Lab (formerly UFT Mobile) uploads, ALM test uploader, and ALM AUT job types.
+Pipeline jobs are not supported for Functional Testing Lab (Digital Lab) uploads, ALM test uploader, and ALM AUT job types.

 Report archive modes